Fred3267/IS402_Final/NOTES.md

+#Subqueries

 A Subquery or Inner query or Nested query is a query within another SQL query and embedded within the WHERE clause.

 A subquery is used to return data that will be used in the main query as a condition to further restrict the data to be retrieved.

 Subqueries can be used with the SELECT, INSERT, UPDATE, and DELETE statements along with the operators like =, <, >, >=, <=, IN, BETWEEN etc.

-There are a few rules that subqueries must follow:
+_There are a few rules that subqueries must follow:_

-Subqueries must be enclosed within parentheses.
+* Subqueries must be enclosed within parentheses.

-A subquery can have only one column in the SELECT clause, unless multiple columns are in the main query for the subquery to compare its selected columns.
+* A subquery can have only one column in the SELECT clause, unless multiple columns are in the main query for the subquery to compare its selected columns.

-An ORDER BY cannot be used in a subquery, although the main query can use an ORDER BY.
+* An ORDER BY cannot be used in a subquery, although the main query can use an ORDER BY.
 The GROUP BY can be used to perform the same function as the ORDER BY in a subquery.

-Subqueries that return more than one row can only be used with multiple value operators, such as the IN operator.
+* Subqueries that return more than one row can only be used with multiple value operators, such as the IN operator.

-The SELECT list cannot include any references to values that evaluate to a BLOB, ARRAY, CLOB, or NCLOB.
+* The SELECT list cannot include any references to values that evaluate to a BLOB, ARRAY, CLOB, or NCLOB.

-A subquery cannot be immediately enclosed in a set function.
+* A subquery cannot be immediately enclosed in a set function.

-The BETWEEN operator cannot be used with a subquery; however, the BETWEEN operator can be used within the subquery.
+* The BETWEEN operator cannot be used with a subquery; however, the BETWEEN operator can be used within the subquery.

 Subqueries with the SELECT Statement:
 Subqueries are most frequently used with the SELECT statement.
 The basic syntax is as follows: